vrtulka23/scinumtools/paper/paper.md

 In practice, integrating these components requires additional code for:

 - parsing and validating input parameters,
+- documentation of the parameters,
 - enforcing dimensional consistency,
 - evaluating derived quantities,
 - maintaining reproducible configurations.

 This leads to duplicated validation logic, inconsistent abstractions, and error-prone workflows.
-For example, combining YAML-based configuration with a unit library requires manual parsing and explicit validation of units and expressions, which is not handled by existing tools.
+For example, combining YAML-based configuration with a unit library typically requires manual parsing and explicit validation of units and expressions—tasks not handled by existing tools.
+As a result, scientists often spend significant time developing and testing their own input handling and validation code instead of focusing on the underlying scientific questions.

-`SciNumTools2` addresses this gap by providing a unified framework in which parameter definition, unit handling, and expression evaluation are part of the same execution model.
+`SciNumTools2` addresses this gap by providing a unified framework in which parameter definition, unit handling, and expression evaluation are integrated into a single execution model.
+This approach enables scientists to move quickly and safely past the initial hurdles of parameter definition, validation, and documentation, allowing them to concentrate on solving physics or engineering problems.

+# State of the field

+Existing libraries address parts of the problem but do not provide an integrated workflow.

+Pint [@pint] supports unit-aware computation but does not define how parameters are structured or evaluated.
+SymPy [@sympy] and asteval [@asteval] evaluate expressions but are not designed for unit-aware parameter workflows.
+Configuration formats such as YAML [@yaml122] and TOML [@toml100] provide structured data but lack dimensional validation and computation.

+In contrast, `SciNumTools2` combines these capabilities into a single system where parameters, units, and expressions are defined and evaluated together.
+This reduces boilerplate code and ensures consistency across the workflow.

-# Functionality and design
+# Software design

-The architecture of `SciNumTools2` consists of four integrated components.

-## Unit-aware numerical system
+The architecture of `SciNumTools2` consists of four integrated components: the **Expression Solver** (EXS), **Physical Units & Quantities** (PUQ), the **Dimensional Input Parameter** (DIP) parser, and the **Material Properties** (MAT) solver.
+At its core is the general-purpose EXS engine, which is utilized across all other components.
+The PUQ and MAT modules can operate as standalone tools or be seamlessly integrated within the DIP parser.

+## Expression solver (EXS)

+An extensible expression parser allows evaluation of mathematical expressions involving variables, functions, and units.
+Features include:

+- evaluation of user-defined expressions,
+- integration with unit-aware quantities,
+- extensibility via custom functions and operators.

+This enables definition of derived quantities directly within parameter specifications.

+## Physical Units & Quantities (PUQ)

 The framework provides physical quantities with associated units, supporting: